All Episodes

 He's lifted not a finger to clean up his cesspool of an agency.

-And you know, as I say in today's column, you can read it on Fox or my own website.
+And, you know, as I say in today's column, you can read it on Fox or my own website, the FBI needs to be torn apart, deconstructed top to bottom.

-Rename it uh for all I care, but it needs to be reconstituted into a new agency that actually adheres to the original principles of a neutral apolitical law enforcement agency dedicated to upholding the law.
+Rename it for all I care, but it needs to be reconstituted into a new agency that actually adheres to the original principles of a neutral apolitical law enforcement agency dedicated to upholding the law.

 It threatens democracy and reverence for the rule of law is lost.